PluralKit/PluralKit/docs/content/user-guide.md

 To export all the data associated with your system, run the `pk;export` command.
 This will send you a JSON file containing your system, member, and switch information.

 ## Reply commands
-Commands that work with message links or ids will sometimes also work by replying to a message.
+Commands that work with message links or ids typically also work by replying to a message.
 If you use this method you do not need to use the message link/id field.
-You can tell if a command works with replies if it has <reply> as a field in the command in the [Command List](../commands).
 ![demonstration of reply](./assets/reply_example.PNG)